Diseases

 • Impact on international trade/exports from the EU

-The trade and economic implications are to some extent limited, although some countries require assurances on MAP freedom or disease freedom as part of their import health certification, but with regards to export of live animals and export of milk.
+The trade and economic implications are limited, although some countries require assurances on MAP freedom or disease freedom as part of their import health certification, both with regards to export of live animals and export of milk.
+Studies on the epidemiology of paratuberculosis analysing local MAP isolates by WGS have reported that the trade market is the main driver of MAP diversity found in these studies at both national and international levels.

 • Impact on EU intra-community trade